Where the next step awaits

 Our home in VCU’s Academic Learning Commons provides us with a centrally located hub that allows us to deliver our educational mission through state-of-the-art technology and flexible learning spaces.
 Also, with new graduate research space, students have access to the materials, supports and technology they need to further their own independent community-engaged research goals.

-- The foundation curriculum develops the skill base that fosters competencies needed to work in a variety of social work settings.
-The foundation curriculum includes courses in social work practice, human behavior theory, social policy, social and economic justice, research and agency-based field instruction.
+- The generalist curriculum develops the skill base that fosters competencies needed to work in a variety of social work settings.
+The generalist curriculum includes courses in social work practice, human behavior theory, social policy, social and economic justice, research and agency-based field instruction.

 - The clinical social work practice curriculum focuses on key evidence-based interventions, including how to solve problems, resolve emotional and interpersonal conflicts, develop and use social networks and resources, and maintain achieved capacities and strengths.

 - The social work administration, planning and policy practice curriculum prepares graduates to become leaders skilled in formulating, implementing, analyzing and evaluating policies, plans and programs for complex and ever-changing local, state, national and international environments.

 As Virginia’s oldest and most established social work educator, we’ve forged lasting connections with more than 500 community agencies throughout Richmond and the state, which allows us to offer students diverse field experiences during the generalist and specialization year.

 For the M.S.W. degree program, students will experience two placements.
 In the generalist placement, students are expected to demonstrate generalized professional knowledge, values and skills studied in the generalist curriculum.
 In the following placement, students are placed in agencies according to their area of specialization.

 The School of Social Work offers multiple program options that lead to the M.S.W., as well as several options for study combined with other programs to earn certificates or additional degrees.